catherineeesy/catherineeesy/README.md

 Hi!
 I’m Kate, an engineering student in the Philippines.
 Right now, I'm exploring the intersection of data science and bioinformatics—with growing proficiency in Python and automation, and biomed research.

 # 🌱 Currently growing
-* Data Science & Machine Learning
+* Data Science & Bioinformatics
 * working on kaggle datasets
 * Automation and bioinformatics applications